bmwcarit/joynr/wiki/jee.md

 provider, then you should locally cache the proxy instance returned by the ServiceLocator, as the operation of creating a proxy is expensive.

+#### Stateless Async

+If you want to call a service in a stateless fashion, that is any node in a cluster can handle the reply, then you need to provide a `@CallbackHandler` bean and request the `*StatelessAsync` instead of the `@Sync` interface from the `ServiceLocator`.

+The methods in the `*StatelessAsync` interface have a `MessageIdCallaback` as the last parameter, which is a consumer of a String value.
+This value is the unique ID of the request being sent out, and when the reply arrives, that same ID will accompany the result data.
+This way, your application can persist or otherwise share context information between nodes in a cluster, so that any node can process the replies.
+__IMPORTANT__: it is not guaranteed that the message has actually left the system when the `MessageIdCallback` is called.
+It is possible that the message gets stuck in the lower layers due to, e.g., infrastructure issues.
+If the application persists data for the message IDs returned, it may also want to run periodic clean-up jobs to see if there are any stale entries due to messages not being transmitted successfully.

+The handling of the replies is done be a bean implementing the `*StatelessAsyncCallback` interface corresponding to the `*StatelessAsync` interface which is called for making the request, and which is additionally annotated with `@CallbackHandler`.
+These are automatically discovered at startup time, and registered as stateless async callback handlers with the joynr runtime.

+In order to allow the same service to be called from multiple parts of an application in different ways, you must also provide a unique 'use case' name for each of the proxy / callback pairs.

 ## Clustering

 The joynr JEE integration currently supports two forms of enabling clustering.